-A new intermodal terminal is proposed to be built in Melbourne to provide an efficient freight interface with the Inland Rail Freight Corridor at its southern end, and accommodate for the new double-stacked, 1,800-metre freight trains.
+Two new intermodal terminals are proposed to be built in Melbourne to provide an efficient freight interface with the Inland Rail Freight Corridor at its southern end, and accommodate double-stacked 1,800-metre freight trains.

 |May 2021||Project Announcement|

 The 2022-23 Federal Budget allocated $1.2 billion in funding to the two connection projects, including $920 million to the Outer Metropolitan Ring – South Rail connection to WIFT, and $280 million for the BIFT road connections package.

 |Equity Finance:||National Intermodal Corporation|

 The 2022-23 Federal Budget committed $1.9 billion to the BIFT and WIFT projects, to be provided as 'equity' through the National Intermodal Corporation.
 This includes $1.2 billion for the BIFT, and $740 million for the WIFT.

 |Jul 2018||The 2018 to 2050 Victorian Freight Plan: Delivering the Goods identified Western Interstate Freight Terminal (WIFT) at Truganina and Beveridge Interstate Freight Terminal (BIFT) as locations for potential future interstate freight terminals.
 The document further stated that the Victorian Government believed the WIFT should be developed first, and would align with the planned completion of Inland Rail Freight Corridor.|